mpastor2017/DataViz/README.md

 git checkout -b <branch_name>
 ```

-The \<branch_name\> has to be your name **exactly as it appears on Canvas**.
+The \<branch_name\> has to be your name **exactly as it appears on Canvas** with underscores instead of spaces.
 For example, if I were to create a branch I would do:

 ```
-git checkout -b Alexandros Nathan
+git checkout -b Alexandros_Nathan
 ```

 ### Step 3 (Link local repo to remote)